sunqunyan/anti-ssrf/README.md

-This is a lua script for ssrf defense.
+This is a lua script for ssrf defense in openresty.
 ===

 How to use: